Historical Apoplexy · State Legislative Adaptations · New Mexico

 law protects acequia rights (NMSA 1978, Chapter 73, Article

 2).
-The acequia IS Division I's philosophy in water form —
+The acequia IS this Act's philosophy in water form,

 community-controlled, at-cost, governed by shared

 responsibility, not profit.
-Division I does not import a
+This Act does not import a

 foreign concept to New Mexico.
 It scales what New Mexico has